ben-z/free-sidecar/README.md

     - Run `sysctl hw.model` in Terminal to find out your mac model.
 For iPad model, go [here](https://everymac.com/ultimate-mac-lookup/).
 ![Click Enable](docs/click-enable.png)

-5. Disable System Integrity Protection
+5. Disable System Integrity Protection.
+This will allow us to mount `/` as read-write and modify `SidecarCore` under the `/System` directory.
     1. Reboot into recovery mode (Press cmd-R when booting)
     2. Execute in Terminal in recovery mode:
     ```